What is a Harp Guitar?

 Note that the original instrument, which

 Light named the "Harp-guitar," is a very distant “relative” of the modern harp guitar.
-In fact, it may be that the "guitar" portion of the hybrid
+In fact, it is all but proven that the "guitar" portion of the hybrid

-name comes not from the true guitar, but from the English guitar, a form
+name comes not from the true guitar, but from the English guitar (guittar),

-of cittern (and to which the Light instrument was specifically tuned).
-As stated
+an instrument closer to the cittern (and to which the Light instrument was tuned

 above, the "harp" portion of the name is only known to have been a